-In this paper, we study the existence results of solutions for the following Schr\"{o}dinger-Poisson system involving different potentials:
+The paper is concerned with the existence of solutions for the following Schr\"{o}dinger-Poisson system involving different potentials:

-We first consider the case that the potential $V$ is positive and radial so that the mountain pass theorem could be implied.
-The other case is that the potential $V$ is coercive and sign-changing, which means that the Schr\"{o}dinger operator $-\Delta +V$ is allowed to be indefinite.
-To deal with this more difficult case, by a local linking argument and Morse theory, the system has a nontrivial solution.
-Furthermore, we also show the asymptotical behavior result of this solution.
-Additionally, the proofs rely on new observations regarding the solutions of the Poisson equation.
-As a main novelty with respect to corresponding results in \cite{MR4527586,MR3148130,MR2810583}, we only assume that $f$ satisfies the super-linear growth condition at the origin.
-We believe that the methodology developed here can be adapted to study related problems concerning the existence of solutions for Schr\"{o}dinger-Poisson system. \\[3mm]{\bf Keywords:} Schr\"{o}dinger-Poisson system; Perturbation problems; Mountain pass theorem; Local linking; Non-trivial solutions. \\[3mm]{\bf Mathematics Subject Classification 2020:} 35A15, 35B38, 35J50
+We first consider the case when the potential $V$ is positive and radial, so that the mountain pass theorem could be applied.
+In the second case we assume that the potential $V$ is coercive and sign-changing, which means that the Schr\"{o}dinger operator $-\Delta +V$ is allowed to be indefinite.
+To deal with this more difficult case, using a local linking argument and the Morse theory, we prove that the system has a nontrivial solution.
+Furthermore, we also show the asymptotical behavior of this solution.
+Additionally, the proofs rely on new ideas regarding the solutions of the Poisson equation.
+As a main novelty with respect to corresponding results in \cite{MR4527586, MR3148130, MR2810583}, we only assume that $f$ satisfies the super-linear growth condition at the origin.
+We believe that the methodology developed here can be adapted to study related problems concerning the existence of solutions for the Schr\"{o}dinger-Poisson system. \ where \(u_{\epsilon}\in H^{1}_{r}(\mathbb{R}^3)\) is the mountain pass critical point of \(I_{\epsilon}\). \end{lemma}